 If the engine still does not start, and the key appears to be undamaged, try another ignition key.
 At this time, you may also want to check the fuse (see "Fuses and Circuit Breakers" in the Index).
 If the engine still does not start with the other key, your vehicle needs service.
-If your vehicle does not start, the first key may be faulty.
-See your dealer or a locksmith who can service the PASS-Key III to have a new key made.
+If your vehicle does start, the first key may be faulty.
+See your dealer who can service the PASS-Key III to have a new key made.
+In an emergency, contact Pontiac Roadside Assistance.
+See "Roadside Assistance" in the Index for more information.